avr-aics-riken/HIVE/README.md

 HIVE
 =======

-HIVE is the acronym for "Heterogeneous Integrated Visualization Environment" and is built on SURFACE.
+HIVE is the acronym for "Heterogeneously Integrated Visualization Environment" and is built on SURFACE.

 A former code name is KVTools.